-Whether you plan to host a Halloween party, welcoming trick-or-treaters, or settling in for the night with a scary movie, these tips will keep you safe and your property protected no matter how you celebrate.
+Whether you’re throwing a Halloween party, welcoming trick-or-treaters, or settling in for the night with a scary movie, these tips will ensure you and your loved ones’ safety no matter how you celebrate.

 Make sure pathways are clutter-free.
 Remove outdoor items such as garden hoses, tools, and even children’s toys from the walkway leading up to your home.
 Not only does it prevent possible theft it will also prevent potential injuries to visiting guests.